South Okanagan Vineyard - Osoyoos, BC Photo Courtesy of Allen Jones

 Osoyoos is one of British Columbia’s vacation hotspots.
 People flock here for the warm weather, the glistening lakes, and the town’s quaint Mediterranean facade.
 Upon seeing the rows upon rows of lush orchards, green vineyards and the town’s 27-hole golf course, it often comes as a surprise that Osoyoos is in the centre of Canada’s only desert.
 An Interpretive Centre highlights the pocket desert’s delicate ecology of unique plants and animals.
 Visitors flock here year after year, making it one of the Okanagan’s favorite summertime destinations.
 With long summers and mild winters, Osoyoos is the perfect place for snowbirds seeking respite from harsher weather elsewhere.

 From Osoyoos, head north on Highway 97.
-This road winds through beautiful orchards and marks the beginning of the Okanagan's award-winning vineyards.
-Oliver - just 20 minutes away - was once called the "Cantaloupe Capital of Canada", but is now known as the "Wine Capital of Canada".
+This road winds through beautiful orchards and marks the beginning of the Okanagan’s award-winning vineyards.
+Oliver – just 20 minutes away and known as the “Wine Capital of Canada”.
 Take time to admire the history-rich face of McIntyre Bluff, known as Indian Head.
 Legends and pictographs fill the surrounding area.
 Today, Oliver is an agriculture-fueled community with vineyards and orchards in almost every direction.

 Travel 42 kilometres (26 miles) north on Highway 97 to the town of Okanagan Falls, which boasts fine sandy beaches on the shore of deep blue Skaha Lake.
 Stop by at the famous Snowy Mountain Chocolate Factory or try Tickleberry’s Homemade Ice Cream and indulge yourself before continuing on Highway 97 around the west side of the Skaha Lake to Penticton.